Education

 Districtwide Central Plant Analysis

-LACCD was experiencing widespread operational issues with mechanical systems across multiple campuses, including nonoperative boilers and chillers, faulty sensors and pumps, corrosion, leaks, and inaccessible valves.
-Some sites also reported broken control switches and equipment performance failures that impacted overall system reliability and energy efficiency.
+LACCD was experiencing significant mechanical system failures across multiple campuses, including nonoperative boilers and chillers, faulty sensors and pumps, corrosion, leaks, and inaccessible valves.
+In several locations, broken control switches and equipment performance issues were affecting overall system reliability, comfort, and energy efficiency.

 SERVICES PROVIDED: